TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-files-sync-errors.md

 <!--issueDescription-->

-Azure File Sync has identified the error and corresponding remediation steps.
-Please refer below for details<br/><br/>
+Azure File Sync has identified the error and the corresponding remediation steps.
+See the following information for details.<br/><br/>

 <!--/issueDescription-->